Response of fluorescent molecular rotors in ternary macromolecular mixtures: Materials and methods

 In this study, different binary and ternary aqueous solutions of ethylene glycol or PEG were prepared.
 Pure PEG of different molecular weight were used without further purification (Merck, CAS: 107-21-1 (EG) and 25322-68-3(PEG)).
 For clarity, in what follows, ethylene glycol is referred to as PEG of molecular weight $M=\SI{62}{\gram\per\mole}$.
 Their mass distributions were characterized at $\SI{26}{\celsius}$ by SEC-MALS analysis (HPLC Ultimate 3000 from ThermoFisher Scientific, coupled with MALES HELEOS II and Optilab T-rEX from Wyatt Technology) at the POLYCAR characterization platform.
 The polydispersity was around $\SI{10}{\percent}$ for PEG-400 sample, and below $\SI{5}{\percent}$ for samples of higher molecular weight.
 For all samples, the average molecular weights were consistent with their nominal values indicated by the manufacturer within a $\SI{10}{\percent}$ discrepancy.
 In the following, the PEG are designated by their nominal values, but measured number averaged molecular weights are used for calculations.
 PEG solutions are prepared by mixing PEG with deionized water, with continuous stirring until reaching a homogeneous solution.
 Several hours were necessary to solubilize PEG of high molecular weights.
 After formulation, solutions were stored in closed vials at room temperature and used in the following week to avoid evaporation.
 The list of investigated solutions is gathered in Table~S1 of Supp.
 Inf.

 Density of the different solutions were measured with a densimeter (Anton Paar, DMA 4500M) at controlled temperature $\SI{20}{\celsius}$.
-Solutions of PEG-20000 were too viscous to be used with the available densimeter so data from the literature were used~\cite{mei_1995}.
 Viscosity were measured using a stress-controlled rheometer (Netzsch Kinexus) in a Couette geometry (inner radius $\SI{27}{\milli\meter}$ and gap $\SI{1}{\milli\meter}$) at room temperature, by performing ramps of shear rates.
 All solutions were Newtonian, and reported viscosities were averaged over the range of shear rates.

 Finally, FMR-PEG solutions were prepared by mixing a stock solution of rotor in ethanol with the appropriate mass of PEG solution, in order to reach a rotor concentration of $c_0 = \SI{1.8e-6}{\mole\per\liter}$ in all solutions.
 No aggregation-induced quenching was observed at this concentration, but fluorescence signal was intense enough to perform measurements.